grycap/ec3/doc/source/ec3.rst

 * ``id`` associates an identifier to the credential.
 The identifier should be used as the label in the *deploy* section in the RADL.

+* ``token`` indicates the OpenID token associated to the credential.
+This field is used in the OCCI and OpenStack plugins and also to authenticate with the InfrastructureManager.

+* ``bearer_token_command`` command used to obtain the access token when the token is not specified.
+  This command is useful when the lifetime of the token is short, avoiding editing the authentication file each time.
+  This field is used in the OCCI and OpenStack plugins and also to authenticate with the InfrastructureManager.

 An example of the auth file::

    id = one; type = OpenNebula; host = oneserver:2633; username = user; password = pass